OperationRecon/UoT-EE432-project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under The GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements

-[Insert any acknowledgements or credits here]
+Special thanks to Dr. Nuri BenBarka for his invaluable guidance and support throughout this course His expertise and encouragement were instrumental in the successful completion of this School Management System.